npge/npge/API.md

 ### Fragment

-`Fragment` represents part of sequence.
+`Fragment` represents a part of sequence.
 `Fragment` is defined by `Sequence`, minimum position in sequence, maximum position in sequence (0-based) and orientation (a.k.a. `ori`, can be 1 and -1).